 - Proceedings, in the PUBLIC INTEREST LITIGATION commence and carry on in the same manner, as other cases.

 - However, in between the proceedings if the judge feels he may appoint a commissioner, to inspect allegations like pollution being caused, trees being cut, sewer problems, etc.

-- After filing of replies, by opposite party, and rejoinder by the petitioner, final hearing takes place, and the judge gives his final decision.
+- After filing of replies, by opposite parties, and rejoinder by the petitioner, a final hearing takes place, and the judge gives his final decision.

 Can A Letter Explaining Certain Facts to Chief Justice Be Treated As A Public Interest Litigation

-- In early 90's there have been instances, where judges have treated a post card containing facts, as a PUBLIC INTEREST LITIGATION some of them are:
+- In the early 90's there have been instances, where judges have treated a post card containing facts, as a PUBLIC INTEREST LITIGATION some of them are

 - Letter alleging the illegal limestone quarrying which devastated the fragile environment in the Himalayan foothills around Mussoorie, was treated as a PUBLIC INTEREST LITIGATION

 A journalist complained to the Supreme Court in a letter, that the national coastline was being sullied by unplanned development which violated the central Government directive was treated as a PUBLIC INTEREST LITIGATION